michellelamx/cloudwork-exercise/README.md

 For styling/UI components we use [Chakra UI](https://chakra-ui.com/).
 Consider using this framework otherwise feel free to use any approach to styling that you‘re comfortable with.

+For data fetching we use [`react-query`](https://tanstack.com/query) so consider using that.

 - State management
   - Wire-up the `WorkloadForm` component so that users can create workloads
   - Give users feedback if there was an error when creating a workload
+  - Fetch the workloads from the cloud and display the the user.
 - Styling
   - Add responsive layout to lay the app out like the wire-frame but able fit on any size screen
   - Give the `WorkloadItem` and `WorkloadList` components some basic styling to make it more pleasant on the eyes